Girl Meets Fire

 Instructions

-• Toast pecans In a heavy saute pan, stirring continuously, until light brown for about 5 to 8 minutes.
+• Chop the pecans and toast them in a heavy sauté pan, stirring continuously, until light brown, about 5 to 8 minutes.
 Set aside.

 • Remove from heat and add both sugars until well blended.
 Let cool to barely warm.

-• Stir until well combined; egg, egg yolk, maple syrup, and vanilla
+• With a rubber spatula, stir in the egg, egg yolk, maple syrup, and vanilla until well combined.

-• Stir in flour mixture and pecans.
-Scrape batter into baking pan and spread to the edges.
+• Add the flour mixture, peanut butter chips, chocolate chips, and toasted pecans from step 2.
+Scrape batter into the baking pan and spread to the edges.

 QR Code